-Exploring our new vision statement through community, food, and study.
+Exploring Lent through community, food, and study.

 In the life of faith we are invited to move from Christ’s Table in worship to a common table outside the walls of the church—common tables are one place where we live out the grace we experience of Christ’s table.
 Tables are also a reminder of Jesus’ intention and willingness to eat with anyone.
 Tables are a radical extension of God’s grace in the world.

 Table Groups, PHPC's small group ministry, are a way that we gather in community to make spiritual sense out of our lives and the world.
 Groups meet in homes, restaurants, coffee shops, and various locations around the city throughout the week

 They are a chance to form meaningful connections through food, fellowship, and book/Bible study.
 Table groups launch two times a year - once in the fall and once in the spring.

 Table Groups meet weekly for an hour and a half.
 During the 1st half of the meeting, groups participate in book/Bible study together with a guided curriculum.
 For the second half, groups engage one another in the question, "How is your life in God?”
 Each session closes with prayer sharing joys and concerns.

 Bible and Book Discussion (45min)

 PHPC Table Groups do not have to have a single leader.
 Instead, groups follow a model of shared leadership and responsibility.
 Everyone in the group has the opportunity to facilitate the discussion (if they so desire).
 At your first gathering your group will decide who will facilitate each week.
 Other group responsibilities include snack coordinator, time keeper, and someone to keep track of prayer requests.
 Opening prayer, book and bible study discussion questions are provided in the curriculum.